Shopping

 Not programmable

 Made from stainless steel, this is a safe, affordable, specialty coffee maker.
-It’s very simple to use, but is still one of a handful of home coffee makers that meet the Speciality Coffee Association’s Golden Cup Standard.
-When we tested it, we brewed enough for eight cups in less than six minutes.
-The taste was still incredible and the coffee was the perfect temperature to drink.
-The only drawback to the OXO’s simplicity is that it isn’t programmable or customisable.
+It’s very simple to use, but don't let that deceive you.
+This is one of a handful of home coffee makers that still meet the Speciality Coffee Association's Golden Cup Standard for brewing.

 Best non-toxic espresso machine